Last Updated | September 6, 2022

 Interoperability plays an essential role in improving and improving the quality of patient care.
-This is because it delivers correct data at the right time that eventually improves decision-making.
+This is because it delivers correct data at the right time which eventually improves decision-making.
 Even more, interoperability can deliver a decision support system that delivers crucial information for improving healthcare outcomes.

 - Improved Public Health Data

 Even with no other conditions, COVID-19 data have established the significance of interoperability.
-With the standardization of interoperability across the healthcare system, there won’t be chances of disparity.
+With the standardization of interoperability across the healthcare system, there won’t be a chance of disparity.
 In addition, interoperability will help stakeholders receive an accurate and translucent image of public health situations.
 That being said, the data interpretation can result in better public health recommendations.

 - Lesser Errors

 Believe it or not, medical errors can be expensive, irrespective of the location.
 When it comes down to patient care, it can result in drastic outcomes because of issues and updates with data entry.
 This is because any healthcare provider should have access to medical data and history since it helps save lives.
-Sure, not every error makes the situation about life-and-death but can still impact the reputation of the healthcare providers, while also endangering the lives of the patients.
+Sure, not every error makes the situation about life and death but can still impact the reputation of the healthcare providers, while also endangering the lives of the patients.
 By automating the data entry process with Interoperable systems, hospitals and other healthcare facilities can greatly reduce their chances of errors, thus resulting in better healthcare for patients, and reliability for healthcare institutions.